FAQ

 No, ChainLabo does not request or have access to your ETH.
 You will be able to pay in FIAT with no ETH fees.

-Depending on the plan you subscribe to, Chainlabo will manage and provide the hardware (Intel Nuc or Raspberry Pi4) and all the configuration needed to start your Solo Staking easily.
+Depending on the plan you subscribe to, ChainLabo will manage and provide the hardware (Intel Nuc or Raspberry Pi4) and all the configuration needed to start your Solo Staking easily.

 Some of the PROs in deciding to start Solo Staking: